MiahDrao97/iter_z/README.md

 ```

 ### `single()`
 Determine if exactly 1 or 0 elements fulfill a condition or are left in the iteration.
-Scrolls back in place.

 The filter context is like the one in `where()`: It must define the method `fn filter(@TypeOf(filter_context), T) bool`.
 This filter is optional, so you may pass in void literal `{}` or `null` to use no filter.